 Generally.

 Change in Contact Information for Fiduciary.
-If a fiduciary’s contact information changes during the fiduciary’s appointment in a probate case, the fiduciary must file Form 13, Notice of Change of Contact Information Form, within 10 court days after such change occurs.
+If a fiduciary’s contact information changes during the fiduciary’s appointment in a probate case, the fiduciary must file Form 13, Notice of Change of Fiduciary’s Contact Information, within 10 court days after such change occurs.

 Change in Contact Information for Ward.
-If a ward’s contact information changes, the ward’s guardian must file Form 14, Notice of Change of Contact Information Form, within 3 days of learning of such change.
+If a ward’s contact information changes, the ward’s guardian must file Form 14, Notice of Change of Ward’s Contact Information, within 3 days of learning of such change.

 No Confidentiality.
 Unless the court orders otherwise, a Notice of Change of Contact Information filed under this rule must be maintained as part of the public record.